Macrometacorp/docs/docs/apps/crypto-trading.md

 Please contact support@macrometa.com if you have any questions.
 :::

-### Configure the Crypto App
+## Configure the Crypto App

-1. If you haven't already, [sign up for a free Macrometa Playground account](https://auth.paas.macrometa.io/signup).
+1. Log in to the [Macrometa Console](https://auth.paas.macrometa.io/)

-2. Log in to the [Macrometa Console](https://auth.paas.macrometa.io/) Go to the Collections tab and create a new `Doc` collection named `trades` with `collection stream enabled` checked.
+2. Go to the Collections tab and create a new `Doc` collection named `trades` with `collection stream enabled` checked.

 3. Click **Stream Workers**.

 4. Click **New Stream Worker** named `Crypto-Trading-App`.

-4. Copy and past the code example into the editor.
+5. Copy and past the code example into the editor.

-5. Click **Save** and enable on location that is closest to where you are located around the globe.
+6. Click **Save** and enable on location that is closest to where you are located around the globe.

-6. Click **Publish**.
+7. Click **Publish**.

 Once you the publish the Stream Worker, go over to our [live frontend](https://macrometacorp.github.io/tutorial-cryptotrading/) and use your Macrometa account credentials to log into your account.
 Select the location you deployed the Stream Worker to, and you will see the app come to life!

-### Crypto App Stream Worker Code
+## Crypto App Stream Worker Code

 ```js
 @App:name("Crypto-Trading-App")